ansya-workshop/2025/content/en/cfp/_index.md

 ## Proceedings

-The workshop will publish its own proceedings onto Scopus-indexed repositories, such as CEUR-WS, or anything ECAI organizers will suggest.
+The workshop will publish its own proceedings onto Scopus-indexed repositories, such as [CEUR-WS](https://ceur-ws.org/).

-Accepted papers will be included in the workshop proceedings __only if__ the authors explicitly agree to do so.
+> Accepted papers will be included in the workshop proceedings __only if__ the authors explicitly agree to do so.
 In this way, works which are not mature enough for publication, as well as works which have already been published elsewhere can be presented and discussed at the workshop.